A two year study conducted by NASA has shown that common household plants are indeed helpful in removing harmful toxins from the air around them.

-Carbon Monoxide, Formaldehyde, Nitrogen Dioxide, Sulfur Dioxide, Monoxide, Radon gas, lead dust, asbestos fibers, pollen, dust mites, mildew, mold, bacteria, pet dander and other indoor pollutants were now at a level where they were poisoning people.
+Carbon Monoxide, Formaldehyde, Nitrogen Dioxide, Sulfur Dioxide, Monoxide, Radon gas, lead dust, asbestos fibres, pollen, dust mites, mildew, mould, bacteria, pet dander and other indoor pollutants were now at a level where they were poisoning people.

 The Bamboo palm, Peace lily - Spathiphyllum, Fig tree or Ficus, Dracaena massangeana cane, Mother-in-Law's tongue, English Ivy as well as Chinese evergreen species were all also shown to be effective plants for removing pollutants from an enclosed air area.
 Any of these top air purifying plants would be wonderful to put on your adoption list.